Garment District, Manhattan: 20th century

 The Garment District Alliance, a nonprofit business improvement district that promotes the Garment District as a strategic business location for fashion and non-fashion-related businesses, is engaged in various efforts to revive and maintain the Garment District's economic vibrancy.
 For example, the Garment District Alliance organized a Fashion Walk of Fame on 7th Avenue, Arts Festivals, and a Garment District Information Kiosk located on 7th Avenue that provides sourcing information and industry-related services to fashion professionals, students, hobbyists, visitors, and shoppers.

 Save the Garment Center is a campaign that was created by several members of the fashion industry in an effort to preserve the concentration of fashion industry-related uses in the district.
 However, as fashion manufacturing declines, many buildings that once housed these large facilities have been converted to office space.
 Businesses such as accountants, lawyers, public relations and many high-tech companies have moved into the area, and the area is now divided equally between fashion and non-fashion companies.

 Between 1990 and 2000, the district's population grew from 2,500 to 10,281.

+21st century

 The Garment District suffered during the COVID-19 pandemic, losing both tenants and tourists that populated the area, while open-air drug use increased.
 Investments from New York State's "NY Forward" fund have been made into non-profits and community oriented businesses to bolster the area and NYC fashion industry, but social activists argue that more needs to be done for enforcement of narcotic related violations in order for the area to recover.

+On August 14, 2025, the New York City Council approved the Midtown South Mixed-Use Plan (MSMX), rezoning 42 blocks from manufacturing-only to mixed-use zoning.
+The plan, described as the largest residential neighborhood rezoning in New York City in two decades, is projected to enable over 9,500 new housing units, including more than 2,800 permanently affordable units, along with over $448 million in community investments, including a $122 million fund to support garment industry businesses.
+Two days earlier, on August 12, the New York City Landmarks Preservation Commission designated five early 20th-century garment industry buildings as individual landmarks, coordinated with the rezoning to preserve the neighborhood's architectural and labor heritage.